For three decades, Mark Neuenschwander has been promoting wise development and sound deployment of medication-safety technologies.

 Hospital pharmacist, pharmacy informatics and technology thought leader/expert, project manager for leading pharmacy technology companies, author: In the Clean Room A Review of Technology Assisted Sterile Compounding Systems, Consultant in pharmacy automation and informatics at Jerry Fahrni Consulting.

-Neonatology and medical informatics, Director of UT Southwestern new Clinical Informatics Center, Past President of the International Medical Informatics Association.
+Neonatology and medical informatics, Director of UT Southwestern Clinical Informatics Center, past president of the International Medical Informatics Association.

-Practiced pharmacy in hospitals, healthcare corporations, and cGMP manufacturing settings, served on expert panels for USP and ASHP relate to sterile compounding, consulting services for <797> compliance, provides training for state boards of pharmacy compounding inspectors, president of Kastango Consulting and Clinical IQ LLC.
+Practiced pharmacy in hospitals, healthcare corporations, and cGMP manufacturing settings.
+Served on expert panels for USP and ASHP related to sterile compounding.
+Provides consulting services for compounding compliance, training for state boards of pharmacy compounding inspectors, and is president of Kastango Consulting.